Meet Our Reviewers

 I like the fact that reviewing has allowed me to visit a variety of different theatres and see shows I wouldn’t have necessarily known about otherwise.
 When I’m not working as a charity fundraiser or writing for thespyinthestalls.com, I enjoy performing with a North London based musical theatre company and singing and playing guitar.

-Here’s Emily’s most recent reviews:
+Here’s some of Emily’s most recent reviews:

 When I retired from working three years ago I looked at what I wanted to focus my time on and attending more theatre shows was on my list.
 In my first year I saw around a hundred shows in the West End and London Fringe as well as in my local Cambridge area.

 To keep abreast of activity in the theatre world I followed several accounts on Twitter including thespyinthestalls.com.
 It was by following this account I became a reviewer; how it happened was I won a competition to see Adam & Eve and Steve.
 The show was terrific and I messaged to thank the site for the tickets.
 In their reply they asked if I knew of anyone who would be interested in reviewing.
 I thought – well I see a couple of shows a week, I believe I know the difference between good and not so good, so why not have a go?